mike99mac/zlma/README.md

     - RESTful API for cross-LPAR communicaiton
   - Context-sensitive help documentation, all pointing to this README
 - To be **secure**:
-  - Cheyenne is going to help me with this :)) Web-facing Linux user IDs only have G priv class
+  - Web-facing Linux servers
+    - Have limited privileges
+    - Interface to a CMS virtual machine with limited commands
   - Detailed log files with audit trail of all operations

 ## Components